Drug Interactions between red yeast rice and Vitamin B12

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between red yeast rice and Vitamin B12 - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between red yeast rice and Vitamin B12.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 red yeast rice